sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 1/12/2023 21:04 PT_
+_Updated 1/13/2023 19:00 PT_

-The team is working on a v7.20.1 patch fix for Android and development for v7.21.
+v7.20.1 passed regression on Android and will begin rollout on Tuesday.
+The team is working on implementing backend updates to search which will be imeplemented in an internal v7.20.2 beta for extended testing.

 ***

 ### Upcoming Releases
 - v7.20.1 - January 17, 2023
+- v7.20.2 - January 23, 2023
 - v7.21   - February 1, 2023
 - v7.22.  - February 22, 2023